anumfatima427/anumfatima427/readme.md

-👩‍💻 I'm currently working on my thesis and HEC funded projects
+👩‍💻 I'm currently working as a research assistant

 🧠 MS in Software Engineering from NUST, Pakistan